-Food Items Food needs to be protected from sun, rain, humidity and extreme temperatures.
-Covered and protected storage space is always preferable.
-If uncovered and unprotected storage cannot be avoided, make sure outside storage is only temporary (maximum 10 to 15 days).
-Always store food separately from chemicals (including pesticides, fertilisers, cement, and fuel), dangerous goods and drugs.
-This also applies to when transporting items as well.
-If you are treating a warehouse that contains food against pests, make sure the chemical used is food-safe (consult your regional logistics support if you are unsure).
-Ensure the storage areas are cleaned daily, and that all cleanings are recorded (daily sweep, weekly clean and wipe-down, monthly deep clean).
-Pay particular attention to infestation signs Immediately separate and quarantine infested stocks from the rest.
-All infestations must be reported immediately to country managers.
-Expired food items must be quarantined and stored separately until they can be destroyed.
-Expired food must be disposed of immediately.
+- If uncovered and unprotected storage cannot be avoided, make sure outside storage is only temporary (maximum 10 to 15 days). - Always store food separately from chemicals (including pesticides, fertilisers, cement, and fuel), dangerous goods and drugs.
+This also applies to when transporting items as well. - If you are treating a warehouse that contains food against pests, make sure the chemical used is food-safe (consult your regional logistics support if you are unsure). - Ensure the storage areas are cleaned daily, and that all cleanings are recorded (daily sweep, weekly clean and wipe-down, monthly deep clean). - Pay particular attention to infestation signs - Immediately separate and quarantine infested stocks from the rest.
+All infestations must be reported immediately to country managers. - Expired food items must be quarantined and stored separately until they can be destroyed. - Expired food must be disposed of immediately.
 Check with local health authorities to determine whether it can be used as animal feed or for the appropriate disposal method (incineration or burial).
-Be mindful that the destruction of food may sometimes cause strong cultural reactions.
-Pay particular attention to the reception process to confirm weight received: weigh five to ten per cent of the consignment and extrapolate weight of the full consignment to estimate total weight of the compare against documented weight or use a truck weighbridge to compare the actual weight to the documented weight on the GRN/delivery note/waybill.
-Record any discrepancy on the GRN.
-Always record batch numbers and expiry dates of food items upon receipt and stock movement, including on all stock/bin cards and all warehouse ledgers.
-It is advisable that all food items be rotated following the FEFO (first expired, f Construction Materials Small parts such as screws, nails, turns and bolts are usually measured and accounted by weight rather than units.
-For poles, sticks, metal bars and other long and/or bulky items, build "reference" storage areas, with items separated by quantity.
+Be mindful that the destruction of food may sometimes cause strong cultural reactions. - Pay particular attention to the reception process to confirm weight received: weigh five to ten per cent of the consignment and extrapolate weight of the full consignment to estimate total weight of the consignment against documented weight or use a truck weighbridge to compare the actual weight to the documented weight on the GRN/delivery note/waybill.
+Record any discrepancy on the GRN. - Always record batch numbers and expiry dates of food items upon receipt and stock movement, including on all stock/bin cards and all warehouse ledgers. - It is advisable that all food items be rotated following the FEFO (first expired, first out) principle. - Small parts such as screws, nails, turns and bolts are usually measured and accounted by weight rather than units. - For poles, sticks, metal bars and other long and/or bulky items, build "reference" storage areas, with items separated by quantity.
 For example, store wooden poles in bins with 100 pieces in each.
-This will help managing stocks per FIFO principles and avoid the deterioration of stock.
-For sand, gravel and other loose materials, build tank storage per cubic metre to help track stock levels.
-A good option is to build one cubic metre "bins" and cover them to preserve the quality of the material.
-The maximum height of a stack of cement should not exceed 15 bags, to prevent lumping from pressure.
-Cement must always be kept dry and away from the walls of the warehouse.
+This will help managing stocks per FIFO principles and avoid the deterioration of stock. - For sand, gravel and other loose materials, build tank storage per cubic metre to help track stock levels.
+A good option is to build one cubic metre "bins" and cover them to preserve the quality of the material. - The maximum height of a stack of cement should not exceed 15 bags, to prevent lumping from pressure. - Cement must always be kept dry and away from the walls of the warehouse.
 Ideally cover cement stacks with tarpaulin to protect the bags.